updownupdown/world-quiz/README.md

 ## To Do:

+- Improve modal, with better graphics for modes, checkboxes for country options
 - Better instructions, maybe info icons, or always visible toast on next instruction?
 Especially on find on globe.
+Instructions in modal?
 - Test "minor" countries (read list)
 - Test "small" countries (click all of them)